-Fall Quarter: MIndsets and Theory
+Fall Quarter: MIndsets and THE DESIGN THINKING PROCESS

-The creativity and entrepreneurship course is not about teaching students how to be creative or entrepreneurial.
+The creativity and entrepreneurship course is not about teaching students how to be creative and/or entrepreneurial.
 We do not use textbooks or give lecture-based instruction.
 Instead, creativity and entrepreneurship are ideas and skills that must be experienced in order to gain an understanding of what they look like and mean.